ch4mpy/starter/README.md

 - persitent data access with spring-data
 - REST API services packaging as runnable jars, but also "java" Docker container and GraalVM "native" Docker container
 - UI packaging as web app as well as Android and iOS apps
+- three different app options:
+  * households-api is servlet / JPA / HATOEAS
+  * orders-API is servlet / JPA / hibernate-envers
-- both servlet (with JPA) and fully reactive (webflux with R2DBC) API samples
+  * faults-api is fully reactive (webflux with R2DBC)

 ## Requirements